chadpalmer2/statements-generator/README.md

 ## First-time Setup

 Note that these instructions are for macOS.
-Skip any of these steps if you have previously installed that software.
+For Windows installation, skip step one, install Python and wkhtmltopdf manually, and run the commands in step 3 as usual (with the slight change noted on line 4).
+Skip steps 1 or 2 if you have previously installed that software.

 1. Install Homebrew